 The Colorado Public Deposit Protection Act (PDPA) requires that all units of local government deposit cash in eligible public depositories.
 Eligibility is determined by state regulators.
 Amounts on deposit in excess of federal insurance levels (currently, \$250,000 by the Federal Deposit Insurance Corporation (FDIC)) must be collateralized.
 The eligible collateral is specified by the PDPA.
 The PDPA allows the institution to create a single collateral pool for all public funds, and the pool is to be maintained by another institution or held in trust for all the uninsured public deposits as a group.
 The State Regulatory Commission for banks and savings and loan associations is required by statute to monitor the naming of eligible depositories and reporting of the uninsured deposits and assets maintained in the collateral pools.
-At December 31, 2022 and 2021, the Authority's cash deposits had a book balance of \$23.4 million and \$21.6 million, respectively, and a corresponding bank balance of \$23.4 million and \$21.6 million, respectively.
-The difference between the book and bank balances is due to outstanding checks and deposits not yet processed by the banks.
+As of December 31, 2023 and 2022, the Authority's cash deposits had a book balance of \$30.4 million and \$23.4 million, respectively, and a corresponding bank balance of \$30.4 million, respectively.

-As of December 31, 2022 and 2021, the Authority's book balances are classified as follows:
+As of December 31, 2023 and 2022, the Authority's book balances are classified as follows: